 Variations

-Making your own pastry can be a little daunting, so if you'd like to skip this then have a look at this recipe for a Biscuit Base Lemon Meringue Pie.
+You can use this recipe to bake a large lemon meringue pie if you'd prefer.
+You will need to adjust the baking times.
+Making your own pastry can be a little daunting, so if you'd like to skip this, then have a look at this recipe for a Biscuit Base Lemon Meringue Pie.

 Storage

 I do not recommend freezing these tarts once assembled.
 The pastry can be made ahead of time and frozen before baking.
-To freeze the pastry, wrap it well in plastic wrap and freeze it for 2 months.
+To freeze the pastry, wrap it well in plastic wrap and freeze it for up to 2 months.
 Defrost in the fridge overnight before rolling and baking.

 Top tips

 - Allow the pastry to chill properly before rolling it.
+Warm pastry is hard to roll.

-- Once the meringue topping has finished whipping pipe it onto the tarts immediately.
+- Once the meringue topping has finished whipping, pipe it onto the tarts immediately.

 Blind baking is the process of prebaking tart shells before filling them.
-To ensure the pastry cases remain hollow the pastry is lined with parchment paper and filled with baking beans or rice – which act as weights.
+To ensure the pastry cases remain hollow, the pastry is lined with parchment paper and filled with baking beans or rice, which act as weights.
 The weight of the beans or rice helps prevent the pastry from rising during baking.

-With Love,
+Happy Baking, With Love, Kitty

 📖 Recipe